Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] implement the checklists for the controls tutorial
 - [x] use dynamically drawn arrows to point from things --> at things
 - [x] explain more details by using these arrows and a top-right text box
-- [ ] implement the checklists for gameplay
+- [x] implement the checklists for tower building
-- [ ] explain more about the gameplay in explanation box
+- [x] explain more about tower building in the explanation box
+- [ ] implement checklists for upgrades
-- [ ] replace confirm modals with 2D scene
+- [ ] explain about upgrades in the explanation box
 - [ ] show a thumbnail label to indicate monster outside viewport

 ### Milestone 20 - Monster wave modes